MikeGogol/elevator/README.md

 ## Known issues

-On same browsers when elevator is called for the first time there could be a small delay with displaying a floor.
+- On same browsers when elevator is called for the first time there could be a small delay with displaying a floor.
+- One dependency (React-Reveal) throws error and warnings on application run

 ## Learn More